jonathanwvd/awesome-industrial-datasets/README.md

  # Awesome Industry 4.0 Datasets

-A curated list of public dataset related to Industry 4.0.
+A curated list of public datasets related to Industry 4.0.

 This repository is maintained by few hands.
 We appreciate any kind of help.
 If you want to contribute, please check the [Contribution Guideline](<https://github.com/i40a/awesome-industry40-datasets/tree/master/contribution.md>).